calebmsword/cpp-notes/value category.md

    2) names of functions, or
    3) static method member access.
  - rvalues are:
-   - *latent* expressions; i.e., any expression that is not a function name or static method member access that cannot be provided to `&`.
+   - *hidden* expressions; i.e., any expression that is not a function name or static method member access that cannot be provided to `&`.

 ```c++
 #include <iostream>